On Mon, Jul 24, 2006 at 08:08:11PM +0200, Stefan Reinauer wrote:

 commensurability.
 A package count overhead of 50% is pretty much ;)

 Agreed, I'll try to keep the number of packages reasonably small.

-> Is this a strict requirement?
-Wouldn't it be possible to
+strict requirement?
+Wouldn't it be possible to compile it

 Not exactly a strict requirement, but romcc compiles within less than a

 second.
 This is not even 1% of the average compile time of a LinuxBIOS

 Possible yes, but I have not read a reason yet, why we should do such a

 Oh, you would not need to do it in svn, if that matters.
 I could do the